bnarath/YouTube_Trending/README.md

 <img src="youtube-trending/Image/Correlation_on_video_watch_with_360217.png" alt="Country_Relationships_Correlation_Matrix" width="500"/>

 **It appears that all countries watch mostly distinct videos.
 When, only countries with at least 10% similarity is taken into account, it shows Canada is similar to all other interconnected countries.
-This shows cross culture links in Canada (possibly because of welcoming Immigration across the globe)**
+This shows cross culture links in Canada (possibly because of welcoming Immigration from across the globe)**

 <img src="youtube-trending/Image/country_relations_sc_giffy.gif" alt="Country_Relationships"/>